vovapolu/ensime.github.io/editors/vscode.md

 to help out!

-## ensime-vcode
+## ensime-vscode

-The approach is to take out the atom-based Ensime client and use it from VS Code.
-This means it uses the ensime wire protocol instead of the LSP, leading to much more Javascript/Typescript code in the client.
+This plugin aims to reuse the Atom-based Ensime client code.
+The difference is that it uses the Ensime wire protocol instead of the LSP, at the expense of somewhat more Javascript/Typescript code in the client (which is shared between Atom and VS Code).

 The [ensime-atom](https://gitter.im/ensime/ensime-atom) gitter room is probably the best place to start asking questions.